Sofitch/django-proj/notes.md

 2. Then, we add a logout button to the base layout.
 To do so, we add a **nav** tag inside the header, and inside it we make a **list**, where one element is the logout **form**.
 This form should redirect to the logout url.
 Inside the form, we add the necessary **CSRF token**, and the logout **button**.

+## User-only page

+To restrict a page to logged in users only, we add the Django **login_required** decorator to that page's view.

+If the user is redirected to the login page, we will then want to redirect the user back to the restricted page.
+The Django login decorator puts additional info (a 'next' param) in the login url: we can use it to know if the login page was called by a decorator, and which page the user was trying to access.

+    1. We first need to change the login html template to look for a **request.GET.next** and, if it exists, add a hidden input type with the value of the next param, so that it is sent to the view function when the user logs in.

+    2. We then handle the information on the login_view function